curityio/android-haapi-ui-sdk-demo/README.md

 By default the Curity Identity Server instance runs on the the Android emulator's default host IP.
 If you prefer to expose the Server on the Internet (e.g. to test with a real device), you can use the ngrok tool for that.
 Edit the `USE_NGROK` variable in `start-server.sh` and `stop-server.sh` scripts.
+Then change the configuration setting `useSSL` to true, as ngrok provides trusted certificates for the connection.

 This [Mobile Setup](https://curity.io/resources/learn/mobile-setup-ngrok/) tutorial further describes this option.